Tag: dark

 Report drafted by Garrison Commander Jean-Jacques Auguste, Second Franco-Mexican War, 11th of August 1865.

-men for his own safety, and theirs.
+“…….
+Dupont’s case continues to worsen.
+Has been isolated away from the rest of the men for his own safety, and theirs.
 Have ordered him to be physically restrained.
 He insists on incurring grievous wounds upon his own person.
 Ordered his quarters to be lit constantly.

 He is at his most demented in the presence of darkness.
 No certain diagnosis as of yet.
 Cause of madness is still unexplained.
 Private Dupont is physically in perfect health and has yet to see battle.